IhorPakharenko/Yfoo2/README.md

 An Android project showcasing best practices with Kotlin and latest Jetpack libraries.

-The architecture was inspired by the [Android Kotlin starter project] (https://github.com/krzdabrowski/android-starter-2022), though it has been modified significantly.
+The architecture was inspired by the [Android Kotlin starter project](https://github.com/krzdabrowski/android-starter-2022), though it has been modified significantly.

 <img src="readme/feed.gif" alt="Feed" width="240">

 ### Description
 This application showcases a custom Tinder-like UI designed for viewing an endless list of images.
 Images that are liked can subsequently be accessed on a separate screen.
-Utilizes images from This Waifu Does Not Exist (https://www.thiswaifudoesnotexist.net/).
+Utilizes images from [This Waifu Does Not Exist](https://www.thiswaifudoesnotexist.net/).
 Adopts offline-first approach.
 Supports light/dark mode and dynamic color from Material 3.

 ### Libraries/concepts used